 No, many of the world's most important languages don't even have prepositions.

 in the international language, one word, je, suﬃces for all.
 Instead of je, the objective without a preposition may be used, when no confusion is to be feared.

-Oddly, the Esperanto versions of this text that I've seen allow for <‐n> only as an accusative or dative marker and say nothing about it standing in for an imaginary preposition that means nothing in particular!
+Oddly, the Esperanto versions of this text that I've seen allow for ‐n only to mark accusative or dative, and say nothing about it standing in for an imaginary preposition that means nothing in particular!

 16. The a of the article, and ﬁnal o of substantives, may be sometimes dropped euphoniae gratia,

 That's “for the sake of euphony” – as I'm sure we all agree, Esperanto is improved by any reduction in the amount of it that's spoken.

 e. g. de l’ mond'o for de la mond'o, Ŝiller’ for Ŝiller'o;